Pull to refresh

 Overview

 On December 8, 2025, the Supreme Court heard full arguments in Trump v.
-Slaughter, a direct challenge to Humphrey’s Executor and to statutory protections that allow FTC commissioners to be removed only for cause.
-The Court’s conservative majority signaled openness to expanding presidential removal power, while liberal justices warned that dismantling agency independence would erode checks and balances and politicize expert regulators.
-A ruling expected by June 2026 will determine not only Slaughter’s fate but the degree of presidential control over dozens of independent boards—and may shape a parallel fight over Trump’s attempt to remove Federal Reserve governor Lisa Cook, with profound implications for the balance of power in the modern administrative state.
+Slaughter, which directly challenges Humphrey's Executor and statutory protections that limit FTC commissioner removal to cases of cause.
+The Court's conservative majority signaled openness to expanding presidential removal power, while liberal justices warned that dismantling agency independence would erode checks and balances and open the door to politicizing expert regulators.
+A June 2026 ruling will determine Slaughter's fate, the scope of presidential control over dozens of independent agencies, and may shape Trump's attempt to remove Federal Reserve governor Lisa Cook.

 Key Indicators